oxidecomputer/usdt/README.md

 macros, named by the provider and probe.
 In our case, the first probe is converted into a macro `test_start!`.

+> IMPORTANT: It's important to note that the application _must_ call `usdt::register_probes()` in order to actually register the probe points with DTrace.
+Failing to do this will not impact the application's functionality, but it will be impossible to list, enable, or otherwise see the probes with the `dtrace(1)` tool without this.

 We can see that this is hooked up with DTrace by running the example and listing the expected probes by name.